Knowledge for Prevention

-Develop an early warning system for the recruitment and use of children as soldiers, including the development of the first dataset on evidence of recruitment and use by non-state armed groups globally.
+Develop an early warning system for the recruitment and use of children as soldiers.

-Incorporate child-centered indicators within early warning systems monitoring of conflict prevention.
+Incorporate child-centered indicators within broader early warning systems of conflict prevention.

-Use the knowledge gained to improve prevention mechanisms to better protect children and prevent recruitment.
+Use the knowledge gained to improve prevention mechanisms to better protect children in conflict environments.